Daniel Aaron Aloni

-Daniel Aaron Aloni or Dan Aloni (born August 19, 1964) is an American talent agent at William Morris Endeavor (WME), an entertainment and media agency, where he is a partner and member of the Leadership Committee.
-He was previously a partner at Creative Artists Agency (CAA) and United Talent Agency (UTA).
+Daniel Aaron Aloni or Dan Aloni (born August 19, 1964) is an American talent agent and Managing Partner at William Morris Endeavor (WME).
+He was previously a partner at Creative Artists Agency (CAA) and United Talent Agency (UTA), where he was Co-Head of Motion Picture Literary department.

 Background

 Born in Los Angeles, California, Aloni was raised in Sherman Oaks.
-His father, Tel-Aviv-born Aminadav Aloni (1928-1999), a pianist and composer, was renowned for his Jewish compositions.
+His father, Tel-Aviv-born Aminadav Aloni (1928–1999), a pianist and composer, was renowned for his Jewish compositions.
 Aloni's mother, Joanne, is a UCLA fine art graduate.

 Aloni graduated from U.S. Grant High School, where he played varsity tennis all four years.
 He earned a degree in Economics and Political Science from the University of California at Berkeley.
 He served as Class of 1986 Class Secretary and Director of the Cal Alumni Association.

 Career

-Some of his notable clients include Christopher Nolan, Jim Carrey, Mike Myers, Jay Roach, Michel Gondry, John Carney, John Crowley, David Goyer, and Gavin O'Connor.
+Some of his notable clients include Christopher Nolan, Guy Ritchie, Jim Carrey, Mike Myers, Mike Flanagan, Erik Feig (PictureStart), David Hoberman (Hobie Films), Chuck Roven (Atlas), Todd Lieberman (Hidden Pictures) and MakeReady (Brad Weston).
+In 2023, Aloni was the only motion picture or television agent named to the Hollywood Reporter’s list of Dealmakers of the Year.

+Aloni also has returned to his roots in investment banking where he has put together financing for companies like PictureStart in conjunction with Raine Group, MakeReady with Endeavor Content financing, Apple and Nike to make sports content films.

+He was responsible for managing the relationship between Endeavor Content and WME until the 80% sale of Endeavor Content to CJ Entertainment as a result of the Writers Guild of America Agreement with the talent agencies.

 He began his career in finance, working as an analyst at JP Morgan in New York from 1987 to 1988.
 He moved on to Goldman Sachs, where he was a senior analyst from 1988 to 1990.
-Realizing his real interest was in the entertainment industry, he moved back to Los Angeles in 1991 and started as an agent's assistant at the Gersh Agency.
+Realizing his real interest was in the entertainment industry, he moved back to Los Angeles in 1991 and started as an agent's assistant at the UTA.

 From 1991 through 2005, Aloni worked at UTA, where he rose to partner and Head of the Motion Pictures Department.
 In 2005, he made a highly publicized move to Creative Artists Agency (CAA), taking the majority of his clients with him.
 Aloni remained at CAA for seven years, where he was a partner in the Motion Picture Department.
 It was reported that he was unhappy while at CAA.
 In 2012, after failing to agree on a contract renewal, Aloni was fired from the agency.

 He immediately started at William Morris Endeavor (WME) as a partner in the Motion Picture Department.
 He has been at WME/IMG from 2012 to present, as partner and as a member of the Leadership Committee.
+He then became a Managing Partner and oversees WME Independent, which arranges financing and sales of WME films.